sezanzeb/input-remapper/readme/development.md

 **service**

-- `bin/key-mapper-service` executable that starts listening over dbus for commands and runs the injector when needed.
+- `bin/key-mapper-service` executable that starts listening for commands via dbus and runs the injector when needed.
 It shouldn't matter how it is started as long as it manages to start without throwing errors.
+It usually needs root rights.

 **gui**

 - `bin/key-mapper-gtk` the executable that starts the gui.
-It also sends messages to the service via dbus
+It also sends messages to the service via dbus if certain buttons are clicked.
+- `bin/key-mapper-gtk-pkexec` opens a password promt to grant root rights to the GUI, so that it can read from devices.
-- `data/key-mapper.policy` is needed to show a password promt when starting the gui for sudo rights
+- `data/key-mapper.policy` is needed for pkexec
 - `data/key-mapper.desktop` is the entry in the start menu

 **cli**

 - `bin/key-mapper-control` is an executable to send messages to the service via dbus.
-It can be used to start and stop injection without a gui.
+It can be used to start and stop injection without a GUI.

 **systemd**

-- `data/key-mapper.service` starts key-mapper-service automatically on boot, systemctl commands are possible.
+- `data/key-mapper.service` starts key-mapper-service automatically on boot on distros using systemd.
-- `data/keymapper.Control.conf` is needed to connect to dbus services started by systemd from other applications
+- `data/keymapper.Control.conf` is needed to connect to dbus services started by systemd from other applications.

 **user stuff**

-- `key-mapper-autoload.desktop` executes on login and tells the systemd service to stop injecting (possible the presets of another user) and to inject the users autoloaded presets instead (if any are configured)
+- `key-mapper-autoload.desktop` executes on login and tells the systemd service to stop injecting (possibly the presets of another user) and to inject the users autoloaded presets instead (if any are configured)

 ## Resources